No. 12 Notre Dame vs. Purdue: How and when to watch - Inside the Irish | NBC Sports

 The Irish won their first two games despite uneven performances, needing a touchdown with 1:09 remaining to slip past Toledo last week, 32-29.
 Purdue had no such troubles against Connecticut, cruising to a 49-0 victory thanks to four touchdown passes from junior quarterback Jack Plummer.
 No, he is not related to former Arizona State great and 10-year NFL quarterback Jake Plummer, though Jack is from Arizona, adding to that natural wondering.

-As a touchdown underdog, via PointsBet, Purdue will be without leading rusher in Zander Horvath.
+As a 7.5-point underdog, via PointsBet on Saturday morning, Purdue will be without leading rusher in Zander Horvath.
 Notre Dame continues to be without a bevy of linebackers — senior Shayne Simon (labrum), senior Paul Moala (Achilles) and junior Marist Liufau (dislocated ankle) — as well as freshman left tackle Blake Fisher (knee).
 Sophomore left tackle Michael Carmody is questionable with a sprained ankle.

 #Purdue to be without its top running back, a third-team All-Big Ten selection in 2020. https://t.co/cYTy8qLygM